gregoryv/qual/README.md

 What happens is the assert method parses out the context it's called in and prints the nearest line above it, so we know which statement we are actually testing.
-After that the failed assertions are listed and finaly all the vars that are of interest are printed.
+After that the failed assertions are listed and finally all the vars that are of interest are printed.
+More examples are provided in [godoc Assert](http://godoc.org/github.com/gregoryv/qual#Assert)